A list of the 10 best guest stars in The Good Wife, ranked from worst to best, from wife murderers and cunning clients to eccentric geniuses.

 THE VOICE OF REASON

 Alicia’s brother doesn’t appear very often in The Good Wife, yet he’s an essential presence in the show.
 Not only does he help give depth to the Florricks by providing much-needed backstory to Alicia’s character, but he is a genuinely intriguing character whose spin-off we’d absolutely love to watch.
-First introduced as the professor who spread homophobic rumors on Peter because “he was just being Owen“, Alicia’s brother is not just the source of histerically funny scenarios: he’s also a complex character who brings meaning to the show with thought-provoking exchanges and a believable “baggage” of his own.
+Alicia’s brother is first introduced as the professor who spread homophobic rumors on Peter because “he was just being Owen“.
+But he is not just the source of histerically funny scenarios.
+He’s also a complex character, and he brings meaning to the show with clever ideas and a believable “baggage” of his own.
 And, if The Good Wife‘s writers are responsible for Owen’s well-timed pearls of wisdom to the Florricks, credit needs to be given to Dallas Roberts (A Home at the End of the World, Dallas Buyers Club) for the depth of emotion he brought to the character.

 7. NANCY CROZIER